MrRedbloX/M2_INFO/INF3004_Science_Donnees_Fouille_Web/RSS-Intelligence/README.md

 From a list of feeds to learn and their corresponding classes, learns the data and is able to predict a class for a new feed.
 ### Exploitation
 Feed the Dictionnary Classifier (create dataset, preprocessing, ...) or predicts the class of a random feed.
+## Enrichment module
+Uses Word2Vec lib to get better understanding of word proximity for the Searcher module.